Baby chinchillas are adorable!

-While some other information may lead you to provide other fresh alternatives, hay is a much safer bet assuming you can get your baby chinchillas to cooperate.
+While you’ll find information out there that recommends other fresh alternatives, hay is a much safer bet, assuming you can get your baby chinchillas to cooperate.

-You can read my post about which vegetables can be fed to a chinchilla here.
+You can read my post about which vegetables you can safely feed to a chinchilla here.

-You can also read my post about which fruits can be fed to a chinchilla here.
+You can also read my post about which fruits are safe for a chinchilla here.

 How Baby Chinchillas Are Born

-A male chinchilla impregnates a female chinchilla during her receptive times of the year, which typically falls between November and May.
+A male chinchilla impregnates a female chinchilla during her receptive times of the year, which typically fall between November and May.

-Once the female chinchilla is pregnant, the gestation period is, on average, about 111 days.
+Once the female chinchilla is pregnant, the gestation period is about 111 days on average.

-The baby chinchillas mature to a stage inside of the mother’s womb, and thereafter, the kits are born and depend on the mother for nutrients for 12 weeks.
+The baby chinchillas mature to a certain stage inside of the mother’s womb.
+Once the kits are born, they continue to depend on the mother for nutrients for about 12 weeks.

 Part of ensuring that your baby chinchillas are healthy and getting the nutrients they need is ensuring that they are growing properly.

-When you have an adult chinchilla, using the eyeball technique is one thing to ensure weight gain or weight loss is not taking place, but with baby chinchilla’s, we need exact numbers here, my friends.
+When you have an adult chinchilla, using the eyeball technique is often enough to ensure weight gain or weight loss is not taking place.
+But with baby chinchillas, you need exact numbers.

 Especially if you have never dealt with, raised, or cared for a baby chinchilla in the past.

-I highly recommend if you are about to find yourself being a new baby chinchilla parent to invest in a scale such as this one (Link to Amazon).
+If you are about to find yourself being a new baby chinchilla parent, I highly recommend you invest in a scale like this one.

-We will cover a few more paragraphs into this post on how to handle a baby chinchilla properly to ensure you are comfortable and prepared with this part of the process.
+We will cover how to handle a baby chinchilla properly a bit further down in this post, to ensure you are comfortable and prepared with this part of the process.

 Keep in mind that all chinchillas are different.

-While most chinchillas will be considered full-grown between 7-9 months, the weights may vary a bit between two different chinchillas and between male and female chinchillas.
+While most chinchillas will be considered full-grown between 7 to 9 months, the weights may vary a bit between two different chinchillas and between male and female chinchillas.

-If you are ever at a point where your chinchillas’ weight is becoming a genuine concern, you should speak to a local vet that has experience with working with chinchillas to get further guidance on the issue.
+If you are ever at a point where your chinchilla’s weight is becoming a genuine concern, you should speak to a local vet that has experience working with chinchillas to get further guidance on the issue.

-A baby chinchilla not gaining weight can be worrisome and a problem if your kits are not getting the nutrients that they need to survive or grow properly.
+A baby chinchilla not gaining weight can be worrisome and indicate a problem, if your kits are not getting the nutrients that they need to survive and grow properly.

 Most of the time, weight gain issues are like the problem that dogs sometimes have when they are pushed further from the mother.